 To graduate from high school with a standard diploma, students must complete the following requirements:

-A. Successfully complete all required courses for a regular, International Baccalaureate, or AICE diploma and earn credits as designated.
+A. Successfully complete all required courses for a standard, International Baccalaureate, or AICE diploma and earn credits as designated.
 Entering Grade 9 students must earn at least twenty-six (26) credits.
-Academically Challenging Curriculum to Enhance Learning (ACCEL) options are noted throughout the student progression plan.

 HIGH SCHOOL GRADUATION REQUIREMENTS